tc39/notes/meetings/2023-11/november-27.md

 there’s basically encoding, so it could be encoding could contain Base64 and hex and other things.
 Which might make it a little more general.

-PHE: The -- so the question to SYG , sorry, coming back around, SYG, you mentioned in passing a future proposal about more efficient UTF8 encoding and it wasn’t year to me when you said that whether that was a proposal intended for this committee or another body, and I just wanted to understand that, because it might have some bearing on the separate global topic.
+PHE: The question to SYG, coming back around, SYG, you mentioned in passing a future proposal about more efficient UTF8 encoding and it wasn’t year to me when you said that whether that was a proposal intended for this committee or another body, and I just wanted to understand that, because it might have some bearing on the separate global topic.

 SYG: It’s not entirely clear to me either.
 I think probably this body, but I think there are also good arguments to be made that the more efficient thing ought to extend encoder/decoder, and this case we want for the proponents use case we want will probably look significantly different, so we consider it also possible to propose it here in TC39.
-That said, I don’t have strong feelings on…
+That said, I don’t have strong feelings.

 SYG: Wait, hold on.
 I just lost my network connection, but I also just heard Peter’s response to me.
 So you can still hear me?